wickworks/witchdice/README.md

 - clear out data on firebase periodically even if nobody has visited that room in a long time

 #### DND MECHANICS ####
+- bug with triggered attacks: fireball, then an ice knife causes the triggered one to always show up

 - import spells
 - import the monster manual
   (add legendary actions)